Varun8177/Tata-1mg--clone/README.md

 ## Getting Started

-This project was built using React, Chakra UI, HTML, CSS, JavaScript, MongoDB, Express, NodeJS.
+This project was built using Next-Js, Chakra UI, HTML, CSS, JavaScript, MongoDB, Express, NodeJS.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 <br />